The broad-lined type Ic supernova 2020lao experienced an energetic explosion with no central-engine signatures: Observations

 \section{Observations}

 Imaging data were collected with the Nordic Optical Telescope (NOT) by the NOT Unbiased Transient (NUTS2)\footnote{\href{https://nuts.sn.ie/}{https://nuts.sn.ie/}.} collaboration, supplemented with imaging obtained with the Las Cumbres Observatory Global Network (LCOGT), and the Liverpool Telescope (LT).
 Imaging data were reduced following standard procedures.
-NOT images were processed using the \texttt{ALFOSCGUI} pipeline\footnote{Alfoscgui is a graphical user interface designed for extracting supernova spectroscopy and photometry from data obtained with FOSC-like instruments.
+NOT images were processed using the \texttt{ALFOSCGUI} pipeline\footnote{Alfoscgui is a graphical user interface designed for extracting SN spectroscopy and photometry from data obtained with FOSC-like instruments.
 It was developed by E. Cappellaro.
 More information about the package is available at \href{http://sngroup.oapd.inaf.it/foscgui.html}{http://sngroup.oapd.inaf.it/foscgui.html}.}, LCOGT images were retrieved from the LCOGT science archive reduced using the \texttt{BANZI} pipeline, while fully reduced images were retrieved from the observatory's data products archive.

 Before computing photometry, host-template subtraction was performed on all science images using \texttt{IMAGEMATCH}.\footnote{\url{https://code.obs.carnegiescience.edu/} } Templates were created by stacking multiple archival LCOGT images from 2014.
-Point-spread function (PSF) photometry was then measured using the Aarhus-Barcelona peculiar velocity \href{https://flows.phys.au.dk/}{FLOWS} project's photometry pipeline\footnote{\url{https://github.com/SNflows}} which employs the effective PSF methodology of \citet{Anderson2000}.
+Point-spread function photometry was then measured using the Aarhus-Barcelona peculiar velocity \href{https://flows.phys.au.dk/}{FLOWS} project's photometry pipeline,\footnote{\url{https://github.com/SNflows}} which employs the effective point-spread-function methodology of \citet{Anderson2000}.
 Calibration was carried out using nightly zero points, determined by comparing the instrumental photometry of field stars with standard catalog magnitudes from REFCAT2 \citep{Tonry2018b}.

 Our focused observations are combined with observations obtained by ZTF.
-ZTF $g$- and $r$-band photometry was obtained using the ZTF forced photometry service, with careful implementation of a baseline correction \citep[see][for details]{Shingles2021}.
+ZTF $g$- and $r$-band photometry was obtained using the ZTF forced photometry service, with careful implementation of a baseline correction (see \citealt{Shingles2021} for details).
 Overall, particularly during the earliest phases and through maximum light, the ZTF photometry shows good agreement with measurements computed from our own resources.
-Photometry of SN~2020lao is listed in Table~\ref{tab:photometry}, and plotted in Fig.~\ref{fig:LCs}.
+The broadband light curves of SN~2020lao are shown in Fig.~\ref{fig:LCs}.